Nicolas Bernardo

-Nicolas Reis Bernardo (born 4 June 1999), sometimes known as just Nicolas, is a Brazilian footballer who plays as a forward for Portuguese club Pedras Salgadas on loan from GD Chaves.
+Nicolas Reis Bernardo (born 4 June 1999), sometimes known as just Nicolas, is a Brazilian footballer who plays as a forward for Portuguese Liga 3 club Leça.

 He was included in The Guardian's "Next Generation 2016".

 Club career

 Santos

 Born in São Paulo, Nicolas Bernardo joined Santos' youth setup at the age of nine, and signed his first professional contract on 18 December 2015.
 In December 2018, after already featuring with the B-team in the Copa Paulista, he renewed his contract for a further year.

 In March 2020, after failing to agree new terms and with his contract expired in December 2019, Nicolas Bernardo left Peixe.

 Chaves

 On 14 August 2020, Nicolas Bernardo moved abroad and signed a three-year contract with Portuguese LigaPro side GD Chaves.
 He made his professional debut on 18 September, coming on as a second-half substitute for José Gomes in a 0–0 home draw against Varzim SC.